 When MAP is elevated, increasing baroreceptor stimulation, the nucleus tractus solitarius decreases sympathetic output and increases parasympathetic output.
 The increase in parasympathetic tone will decrease myocardial chronotropy and dromotropy, with less pronounced effects on inotropy and lusitropy, via the effect of acetylcholine on M2 muscarinic receptors in the myocardium.
 M2 receptors are Gi-coupled, inhibiting adenylate cyclase and causing a decrease in cAMP levels within the cell.
 The result is a decrease in cardiac output and a subsequent decrease in MAP.

-Increased sympathetic tone also occurs during exercise, severe hemorrhage, and in times of psychologic stress.
+Increased sympathetic tone also occurs during exercise, severe hemorrhage, and in times of psychological stress.

-The use of a sphygmomanometer is the standard way to measure both the systolic and diastolic blood pressures.
+The use of a sphygmomanometer is the standard way to measure both systolic and diastolic blood pressures.
 Once these values are known, a MAP value can easily be determined.
 An oscillometric blood pressure device can also be used to measure MAP.
-Echocardiography can be used to evaluate the function of the myocardium further, determine the left ventricular ejection fraction, and cardiac output.
-Central venous catheters, placed in the right atrium, can be used to measure central venous pressure when necessary.
+Echocardiography can be useful in evaluating the function of the myocardium further, determine the left ventricular ejection fraction and cardiac output.
+Central venous catheters, placed in the right atrium, can measure central venous pressure when necessary.

-On the opposite end of the spectrum, hypotension, persistently low blood pressure, can be life-threatening as well.
+On the opposite end of the spectrum, hypotension, i.e., persistently low blood pressure, can be life-threatening as well.
 When the MAP maintenance is inadequate, vital organs do not receive the required blood supply, hypotensive shock ensues, and organ failure quickly follows.
 Hypotension often results from severe bacteremia or hypovolemia.
-This condition can be treated pharmacologically with dopamine and other vasopressors.
+This condition is treatable pharmacologically with dopamine and other vasopressors.
 Thus we see mean arterial pressure can serve to help diagnose both hypertensive and hypotensive states and provide diagnostic information for clinicians to make informed therapy decisions.